freddyaboulton/gradio-webrtc/docs/userguide/streams.md

 )
 ```

 This will print out a phone number along with your temporary code you can use to connect to the stream.
-You are limited to **5 minutes** of calls per calendar month.
+You are limited to **10 minutes** of calls per calendar month.

+!!! warning

+    See this [section](../audio#telephone-integration) on making sure your stream handler is compatible for telephone usage.

 !!! tip